CMCC-Foundation/OceanAnalyticsLab/README.md

 - [reusable] provenance info, also for assessing the most convenient solution

 Ref
+- National Academies of Sciences, Engineering, and Medicine.
+2019.
+Reproducibility and Replicability in Science.
+Washington, DC: The National Academies Press. https://doi.org/10.17226/25303.
 - Hoogenkamp Bram, Farshidi Siamak, Xin Ruyue, Shi Zeshun, Chen Peng, & Zhao Zhiming.
 (2022, March 22). conference paper.
 A Decentralized Service Control framework for Decentralized Applications in Cloud Environments.
 9th European Conference On Service-Oriented And Cloud Computing (ESOCC), Online. https://doi.org/10.1007/978-3-031-04718-3_4
 - Wang, Yuandou; Zhao, Zhiming.
 (2020, October 18).
 Decentralized workflow management on software defined infrastructure.
 Workshop on The 1st Workshop On Data-Centric Workflows On Heterogeneous Infrastructures: Challenges And Directions (DAWHI), in the context of IEEE Service Congress (DAWHI, IEEE Service), Online. https://doi.org/10.1109/SERVICES48979.2020.00059
 - European Commission, Directorate-General for Research and Innovation, Turning FAIR into reality : final report and action plan from the European Commission expert group on FAIR data, Publications Office, 2018, https://data.europa.eu/doi/10.2777/1524